 - MNT Act Leave Behind for Members of Congress

 - Join the ACT now for MNT Campaign

 According to the CDC's National Center for Chronic Disease Prevention and Health Promotion, 90% of the nation's $3.5 trillion annual health care expenditures is spent on treating chronic and mental health conditions.
 Care for individuals with multiple chronic conditions is especially costly in the Medicare population, with more than two-thirds of Medicare beneficiaries having multiple chronic conditions.

 MNT is an effective solution.
 MNT has been shown to be a cost-effective component of treatment for obesity, diabetes, hypertension, dyslipidemia, HIV infection, unintended weight loss in older adults and other chronic conditions.
 Counseling provided by an RDN as part of a health care team can positively impact weight, blood pressure, blood lipids and blood sugar control.
 In a national survey of primary care physicians, respondents reported believing that RDNs were the most qualified health care providers to assist patients with weight loss.
 Additionally, the National Lipid Association recommends nutritional counseling by RDNs to promote long-term adherence to an individualized, heart-healthy diet.

-The Medical Nutrition Therapy Act of 2020 allows Medicare beneficiaries to access the care they need by providing Medicare Part B coverage for MNT for:
+The Medical Nutrition Therapy Act allows Medicare beneficiaries to access the care they need by providing Medicare Part B coverage for MNT for:

 - Eating disorders;